CPHB-SOFT-MZ/ufo-code-analysis/README.md

     - Again, PMD reports nothing

 In conclusion to this, it seems like the code is OK.
 Of course, this is just a small sample of metrics run, and it could be that the ones I chose were so basic that the developers had this down at least.

+## Profiling
+The profiling tools I've tried to use either didn't work, or the license costs half of a students SU.
+Netbeans doesn't work on my machine (MacOS High Sierra) so I only had the option to start and stop a timer on each of the tests in the `StarwarsQueryExecutorTest.groovy` test file.
+I didn't find the bottleneck, as my times were very identical.
+The only method taking longer than the others, were the first one, taking 0.45467112 seconds.
+All other methods ranged from between 0.01 to 0.04 seconds.